willtonkin/willtonkin/README.md

 - 🔭 I’m currently working on: an interesting data project 🤫👨‍💻
 - 🌱 I’m currently learning: [Fast.ai \ Practical Deep Learning for Coders](https://course.fast.ai/)
-- 👯 I’m looking to collaborate on: OSS, AI/ML projects
+- 👯 I’m looking to collaborate on: OSS, AI/ML projects, Kaggle Competiton Teams!
 - 🤔 I’m looking for help with: ...
 - 💬 Ask me about: anything, it's nice to connect 💘
 - 📫 How to reach me: https://willtonkin.com